Paul-St-Young/harvest_qmcpack/README.md

 ```

 ### Requirements
-Requirements can be installed without admin access using `pip install --user requirements.txt`.
+Requirements can be installed without admin access using `pip install --user -r requirements.txt`.

 ### Documentation
 Documentation is available on [github pages][doc html].
 A local copy can be generated using sphinx (`pip install --user sphinx`).